michahutter/statsim/README.md

 usage: recsim.pl [-options] list_of_smiles.smi [alternative_freq_mtx]

-options: -v  verbose output
+options: -v  verbose output;
          -d  debugging output.
-Also enables verbose output if alternative_freq_mtx is provided, those will be used instead of atpairfrq{1-4}.mtx Output is written to standard out in space separated format:
+Also enables verbose output;
+If alternative_freq_mtx is provided, those will be used instead of atpairfrq{1-4}.mtx Output is written to standard out in space separated format:
 (symmetic) matrix of simililarities between the compounds 10 NN compounds